haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/how_to_use.rst

 --------------

-The book is structured into discrete independent parts to better serve as a handbook.
-Thus, the book is not meant to be read in a linear order.
+The book is structured into discrete independent parts to better serve as a handbook and is not meant to be read in a linear order.
 Instead, one should pick and choose which chapter to read next based on their needs because *the book assumes you have a problem that needs solving*.

+The best place to start is :ref:`triage <Triage>`, this should help you narrow down your next steps.
+If you are short on time, or just have a problem to solve, then skip to the :ref:`checklist <The Checklist>`.

-There are two parts: Part 1, focuses on measurement, profiling and observation of Haskell programs.
-This part is ordered from the bottom-up; it begins with tools and probes that are language agnostic and close to the machine, such as :ref:`Perf <Perf Chapter>` and :ref:`Cachegrind <Cachegrind Chapter>`, then proceeds through each `intermediate representation
+The book is roughly divided into two parts: Part 1, focuses on measurement, profiling and observation of Haskell programs.
+This part is ordered from the bottom-up; it begins with tools and probes that are language agnostic and close to the machine, such as :ref:`perf <Perf Chapter>` and :ref:`cachegrind
+<Cachegrind Chapter>`, then proceeds through each `intermediate representation
 <https://en.wikipedia.org/wiki/Intermediate_representation#:~:text=An%20intermediate%20representation%20(IR)%20is,such%20as%20optimization%20and%20translation.>`_
 (IR) describing the tools, probes, and information available at each IR.

 Part 2, provides an ordered sequence of techniques to optimize code.
-It is ordered from the easiest methods, such as choosing the right libraries; to the hardest and more invasive methods, such as exploiting :ref:`Backpack <Backpack Chapter>` for fine-grained :term:`Unboxed` data types or exploiting :term:`Levity Polymorphism` to control the runtime representation of a data type.
+It is ordered from the easiest methods, such as choosing the right libraries; to the hardest and more invasive methods, such as exploiting :ref:`backpack <Backpack Chapter>` for fine-grained :term:`Unboxed` data types or exploiting :term:`Levity Polymorphism` to control the runtime representation of a data type.